danielquinn/django-crocodile/README.md

 Once you've got it, you'll need to add it to your `INSTALLED_APPS` in your `settings.py` file.
 Some additional values you might want to tinker with are:

+* `RELEASE`
+  * This is the release version of your project.  `django-crocodile` will append this value in the form of `?release=RELEASE` so you don't have to worry about users caching your old CSS values.
 * `CROCODILE_ENABLE`
   * If this is set to `True`, aggregation will occur even when `DEBUG = True`.
 * `CROCODILE_ENABLE_COMPRESSION`